Neural simulation-based inference of the Higgs trilinear self-coupling via off-shell Higgs production: NSBI analysis

 Finally, the inclusive probability ratio between two parameter points --- such as a BSM scenario versus the SM --- can be obtained by cancelling the common denominator

-where $r(x)$ and $f \left (x ; C \right )$ are defined analogously to~(\ref{eq:carl}),~(\ref{eq:fratio}), and~(\ref{eq:taylor}), and approximated by their NN counterparts, $\hat{r} (x)$ and $\hat f (x; C)$, as explained in the next subsection.
+where $r(x)$ and $R \left (x ; C \right )$ are defined analogously to~(\ref{eq:carl}),~(\ref{eq:fratio}), and~(\ref{eq:taylor}), and approximated by their NN counterparts, $\hat{r} (x)$ and $\hat R (x; C)$, as explained in the next subsection.
 In turn, evaluating the product of these probability ratios over a set of events, $\qty{x_i}$, constitutes the shape term of the likelihood ratio in~(\ref{eq:likeratio}).

-To the best of our knowledge, the multi-pronged approach described above is novel: it~combines the advantages of existing NSBI methods while circumventing their challenges~\cite{cranmer2016approximatinglikelihoodratioscalibrated,Brehmer:2018hga,Brehmer:2018eca}.
-Direct training on joint probability ratios, as done for the $gg \to (h^{\ast}\to) \, ZZ$ process over the BSM parameter space, is feasible only when~ME information can be readily extracted from a MC generator.
+To the best of our knowledge, the multi-pronged approach described above and illustrated in~Figure~\ref{fig:mixture_model} is novel: it~combines the advantages of different existing NSBI methods while circumventing their challenges~\cite{cranmer2016approximatinglikelihoodratioscalibrated,Brehmer:2018hga,Brehmer:2018eca,Stoye:2018ovl}.
+Direct training on joint probability ratios, as performed in our study for the $gg \to (h^{\ast}\to) \, ZZ$ process over the BSM parameter space, is feasible only when~ME information can be readily extracted from a MC generator.
 For instance, calculating these quantities between the $q\bar{q}$- and $gg$-initiated processes is impractical because it involves convolutions with the PDFs.
-When~available, however, the joint probability ratios can dramatically improve the convergence and accuracy of the~NNs.
-By separating contributions to the inclusive probability via the mixture model and estimating each ratio using the appropriate method at hand, we avoid these practical limitations associated with either of the NSBI techniques.
+When~available, however, the joint probability ratios can dramatically improve the convergence and accuracy of the~NNs, as previously demonstrated in~\cite{Brehmer:2018hga,Brehmer:2018eca}.
+By factorising the contributions to the inclusive probability via the mixture model --- akin to the approach in~\cite{cranmer2016approximatinglikelihoodratioscalibrated,ATLAS:2024ynn} --- and estimating each ratio using the appropriate method at hand, we avoid these practical limitations associated with either of the NSBI techniques.
+In~addition, while {\tt MadMiner}~\cite{Brehmer:2019xox} integrates NSBI with {\tt MadGraph5\_aMC}~\cite{Alwall:2014hca}, our work extends this framework by enabling the extraction and utilization of joint probability ratios from {\tt MCFM~10.3} as well.